How to Get Useful Care in a World of Short Medical Appointments

 Short appointments don't have to mean rushed, superficial care.
 Learn strategies for finding longer appointments and using short visits strategically.

-Adequate care can come from two directions:
+More useful care can sometimes come from two directions:

-- finding clinicians who offer longer, more engaged appointments, and
+• finding clinicians who offer longer, more engaged appointments, and

 This Field Note helps you navigate both approaches.